IvanFernande/ROS2-Node-Templates-in-Python-and-Cpp/README.md

 During my time learning to use ROS2, I noticed that it can be cumbersome to start developing a node from scratch.
 This initial hurdle led me to create templates for writing nodes in both Python and C++.
 These templates are designed to be a starting point, helping developers to quickly structure their own nodes and customise them to the needs of their specific projects.
 I have uploaded these codes, called template.py and template.cpp, in the hope that they will serve as a valuable tool for others starting out in ROS2.

-It should be noted that these templates will have to be integrated into the projects as required by the language, as well as modifying the ‘MakeFile’ in the case of C++.
+It should be noted that these templates will have to be integrated into the projects as required by the language.

 Good luck with your projects! 🚀🤖🔧